 One of the Asian destinations that a lot of my Philippine friends seemingly visit all too often would have to be Hong Kong, and I can’t blame them because other than its dynamic culture, the airfare can be really cheap and shopping is also relatively cheaper (especially for tech products).
-In fact, this is the first country that I have visited abroad, but what struck me most was the food for I can still fondly remember the amazing gastronomic trip that my friend and I did in the city!
+(Hong Kong Facts)

 Speaking of “country”, you will find that a lot of people are confused about Hong Kong:

 “Is it a part of China…?
 Or is it separate country, because they do have a different currency, legal and passport system?“

 There is no one simple answer to this since most data say it’s detached from China while others say it’s not.
 For a start though, it helps to note that it was only in 1997 that Hong Kong became free of the United Kingdom’s rule.
 Today, it is officially called the Hong Kong Special Administrative Region (SAR) which is a part of China.

 However, the Hong Kong Basic Law between China and Britain states that Hong Kong will retain its own systems (economic, governmental, political, etc.) — therefore with that in mind, Hong Kong is practically a separate country from China.
 They are absolutely autonomous.